There is now a waiting list for the 2023/24 online course to start in November. If you wish to be on this list, please submit your EOI.

 Bookings will open in October 2023.
-This course is based in NSW Australia however, interstate and international participants are welcome provided we can work around time zones.
-The summer 22/23 course has participants from three different time zones.
+This course is based in New South Wales, Australia.
+However being online, interstate and international participants are welcome, provided we can work around time zones.
+The summer 22/23 course had participants from three different time zones.

-No previous experience is required but a willingness to learn and play is essential.
-Equipment requirements—a mobile device (phone) to record on is the basic equipment, but professional equipment may also be used if available to you, and anything in between.
+No previous experience is required but a willingness to learn and play, and turn up for group sessions is essential.
+Equipment requirements—at a minimum, a mobile device (phone) to record on is the basic equipment, but professional equipment may also be used if available to you, and anything in between.
 This is about getting the most from what you have available.

-The 3 self-paced modules in the manual will provide the basics of field recording, with professional tips, links to resources, and exercises, all supported by 3 face-to-face sessions on Google Meet, and emails, over 3 months.
+The 3 self-paced modules in the manual will provide the basics of field recording, with professional tips, links to many resources, and exercises — all supported by 3 monthly group face-to-face sessions on Google Meet that are recorded in case you miss them.
+When we can, we organise a special guest for one of the online sessions.
+You’ll also receive email support.

 - PLANNING TO USE SOUND FROM PREPARATION TO POST-PRODUCTION